lilnoxvertz/pharos/readme.md

 3. fill wallet.txt with privateKey,address

-4. fill recipient.txt with wallet address that u wanted to send tokens
+4. fill recipient.txt with wallet address that u wanted to send tokens or just use the one provided

 ## COMMAND